Libraries & Spaces

 For more information about what we’re up to or if you have a preservation question, visit library.georgetown.edu/ask-us, atyourlibrary.org/passiton, or contact Preservation Coordinator Karen O’Connell at email@example.com.

 Before and After Conservation

-One of the Library’s many preservation projects is conserving our collections of old photographs and documents, many of which capture unique moments in the history of Georgetown and our nation.
+One of the Library’s many preservation projects is conserving our collections of old photographs, volumes, and documents; many of which capture unique moments in the history of Georgetown and our nation.
 Take a look at the selections below and see the images before and after conservation.